software-students-spring2024/2-web-app-exercise-se-2pm2/README.md

 ## Product vision statement

-We aim to build a social media app with vibrant design and relatable content for reviewing restaurants, study spaces, etc. around university campus to provide services for college
+We aim to build a calender containing remainder with day to day tasks for the user

-students and their parents.
 ## User stories

-As a user, I want to comment and/or rate places on the rating app so that I can share my experience with restaurants, study spaces etc around campus.

-As a user, I want to comment and/or rate places on the rating app so that I can share my experience with restaurants, study spaces etc around campus.

-As a user, I want to comment and/or rate places on the rating app so that I can share my experience with restaurants, study spaces etc around campus.
+As a user, I want to use the calender to remind myself for upcoming tasks in life

 ## Task boards

 See instructions.
 Delete this line and place a link to the task boards here.